 Alone: having no one else present

-I prefer to think that I am alone when I travel, and you might be surprised to learn that this is my preference.
+I prefer to think that I am alone when I travel and not lonely.
+You might be surprised to learn that it is my preference to travel alone, as I find it much easier to meet people from around the world.

 Even if you are not an extrovert (like me), meeting people when travelling solo is much easier than you might think.
 If you are one of those people who are afraid of being lonely, you might be wondering…..